-Table A46.1: The diffusion constant as function of the slope Λ for the a = 1, 2 values of (A46.8) and the 6 Markov partitions of figure A46.1 which indeed is satisfied by the given value of Λ .
-Conversely, we can use the desired Markov partition topology to write down the corresponding dynamical zeta function, and use the $1/\zeta(0, 1) = 0$ condition to fix Λ .
-For more complicated transition matrices the factorization (24.35) is very helpful in reducing the order of the polynomial condition that fixes Λ .
+The material flow conservation sect.
+20.3.2 and the symmetry factorization (25.35) yield which indeed is satisfied by the given value of $\Lambda$ .
+Conversely, we can use the desired Markov partition topology to write down the corresponding dynamical zeta function, and use the $1/\zeta(0,1)=0$ condition to fix $\Lambda$ .
+For more complicated transition matrices the factorization (25.35) is very helpful in reducing the order of the polynomial condition that fixes $\Lambda$ .